DenisMichalski/Tic-Tac-Toe/README.md

-🔹 Advanced AI: Better opponent AI with minimax algorithm 🔹 Dark mode: design adjustments for better visibility 🔹 Online multiplayer: play against friends over the internet
+🔹 Advanced AI: Better opponent AI with minimax algorithm 🔹 Dark mode: design adjustments for better visibility 🔹 Online multiplayer: play against friends over the internet 🔹 UI/UX Improvement
+   Instead of alert() messages (which can be annoying), an in-game overlay or a message in the game area could display the result.

 📜 License
 This project is under the MIT license.
 Free to use and adapt!